More than $200 billion in COVID-19 aid may have been stolen, federal watchdog says

 In comments attached to the report, a senior SBA official disputed the new numbers.
 Bailey DeVries, SBA's acting associate administrator for capital access, said the inspector general's "approach contains serious flaws that significantly overestimate fraud and unintentionally mislead the public to believe that the work we did together had no significant impact in protecting against fraud."

-Ware, in an interview with The Associated Press earlier this month, said that these latest fraud figures won’t be the last ones issued by his office.
+In an interview with The Associated Press this month, Ware said these latest fraud figures won't be the last ones his office issues.

+"We will continue to assess fraud until we're finished with the investigations on these things," Ware said.

 SBA previously told The Associated Press the federal government has not developed an accepted system for assessing fraud in federal programs.
 Previous analyses, the agency said, have pointed to "potential fraud" or "fraud indicators" in a manner that conveys those numbers as a true fraud estimate when they are not.
 For the COVID-19 Economic Injury Disaster Loan program, the agency said it's "working estimate" found $28 billion in likely fraud.